Guild Wars 2: Living World Season 4

-Living World Season 4 refers to a schedule of content updates, beginning on the 28th of November, 2017.
+Living World Season 4 refers to a schedule of content updates, beginning on November 28, 2017.
 It continues the story of Guild Wars 2: Path of Fire, picking up immediately where the story instance Small Victory (Epilogue) left off.
 It included six new open world zones, new mounts, raids, fractal dungeons, as well as new PvP arenas.
 The story tells the consequences of the Path of Fire events and a new threat from the Elder Dragon of Crystal and Fury.